wp-plugins/pp-express-wc4jp/readme.txt

 == Frequently Asked Questions ==

 Q: Can I use this plugin out of Japan area.
-A: Yes, but I can support it.
+A: Perhaps Yes, but I can not support out of Japan area.

 == Changelog ==